ssanj/quiet/README.md

 Usage: quiet [OPTIONS] --items <ITEMS>

 Options:
       --items <ITEMS>                The number of items to show.
 Values range from 0 to 255.
 This includes errors and warnings to display.
 By default only errors are shown.
 Use --show-warnings to include warnings
       --show-warnings                Flag to include warnings in the output --file-filter <FILE_FILTER>    The file (if any) to filter on.
 Matches the file at the end of the path so you don't have to specify a full path.
 Example: --file-filter main.rs
+      --filtered-out <FILTERED_OUT>  Strings to filter out from the output.
+Note, this only applies to Strings quiet does not need to output.
+Example --filtered-out "libunwind: malformed"
   -h, --help                         Print help information (use `--help` for more detail) -V, --version                      Print version information
 ```

 Cargo output should be passed to Quiet through the following format: